pmndrs/drei/README.md

 #### Merged

 This creates instances for existing meshes and allows you to use them cheaply in the same scene graph.
-Each type will cost you exactly one draw call, no matter how many you use.
+Each type will cost you exactly one draw call, no matter how many you use. `meshes` has to be a collection of pre-existing THREE.Mesh objects.

 ```jsx
 <Merged meshes={[box, sphere]}>